Best Patagonia Jackets

 Could come in more styles and colors

-Made with Patagonia’s patented Regulator fleece, this jacket features lightweight insulation technology that helps keep the jacket warm while still allowing for a thin jacket.
+Made from 100% polyester fleece, this jacket features lightweight insulation that helps keep the jacket warm while still allowing for a thin jacket.
 This also helps add a lot of flexibility to the design of the jacket, allowing you to stay warm and dry.

-Made with Polartec Thermal Pro Insulation, you get a lot of moisture wicking control with this jacket and a jacket that will help you stay warm and dry.
+You get a lot of moisture-wicking control with this jacket and a jacket that will help you stay warm and dry.
 The insulation provides an effective boost of warmth.
 Additionally, there are two zippered hand-warming pockets.

-Designed with environmentally-friendly recycled polyester on the exterior of the jacket, you’ll get a lot of durability.
+Designed with environmentally-friendly polyester on the exterior of the jacket, you’ll get a lot of durabilities.
 Patagonia’s Fleece Jacket should last you through many seasons.